Qualcomm-Samsung deal could help in Qualcomm legal case

-Qualcomm, the world's largest supplier of chips for phones, says it's cut a deal with Samsung that could help Qualcomm put a Korean antitrust case behind it and avoid a massive fine.
+Qualcomm, the world's largest supplier of chips for phones, says it's cut a deal with Samsung that could help it put a Korean antitrust case behind it and avoid a massive fine.

 In a statement Wednesday, Qualcomm said it had "expanded its global patent cross-license agreement with Samsung covering mobile devices and infrastructure equipment" and that as part of the deal, Samsung "will be withdrawing its interventions in Qualcomm's appeal of the KFTC decision in the Seoul High Court."